Emergency Preparedness and Response Exercise Program (EPREP)

 - A statewide medical surge functional exercise series

-- A regional shelter exercise focused on providing medical care in a shelter setting
+- A full scale regional shelter exercise focused on providing medical care in a shelter setting

 - A workshop for first-year medical students covering core principles of emergency preparedness and response

-- Presentations by EPREP staff at the Public Health Emergency Preparedness Summit, The Joint Commission Resources Conference, and the Preparedness Emergency Response and Recovery Consortium
+- Presentations by EPREP staff at the Public Health Emergency Preparedness Summit, The Joint Commission Resources Conference, the Preparedness Emergency Response and Recovery Consortium, and the Massachusetts Hospital Association Annual Emergency Medicine Conference

 - Dr. Paul Biddinger, Director of the Emergency Preparedness and Response Exercise Program, has joined with other Boston responders to share lessons learned during the response to the marathon bombings in a New England Journal of Medicine article and during a Harvard School of Public Health Forum.